 Job Descriptions and Listings

 In the field, attorneys act on behalf of the General Counsel, investigating charges of unfair labor practices, resolving or litigating cases, conducting elections to determine union representation preferences, and acting as hearing officers in contested representation matters.
-For more information regarding the various positions, check on the links below.
+For more information regarding the various positions, click here.

 NLRB field examiners often provide the public its first exposure to the National Labor Relations Board.
 Working in our regional offices, field examiners administer and enforce the primary labor laws of the United States.
 Field examiners work directly with employees, unions, and employers who have filed charges alleging unfair labor practices.
 They investigate these charges and recommend appropriate actions or remedies.
 In addition, they may conduct representation elections and act as hearing officers in disputed representation cases.
 Field examiners are competitive service positions.
 Openings are advertised exclusively through vacancy announcements on USAJobs.gov; please do not apply for a position as a Field Examiner directly to a Field Office or to the NLRB hiring email address.